By AJ Huynh

 Symptoms may change over time:

-• Adults often experience challenges with focus, productivity, and organization
+- Adults often experience challenges with focus, productivity, organization, and emotional regulation

 Although ADHD symptoms may evolve, many adults learn effective coping strategies that allow them to manage symptoms successfully.